 Animation Specialism is the third module in the 2018-19 academic year, allowing students to explore a subject specialism of their own choice.
 This could be character or creature animation, or even a related discipline such as storyboarding or character design.
 It's a fun module as we bring in guest tutors to deliver specialist areas of teaching, allowing students to push their creative skills and explore a wide range of creative choices.

-This year, tutors include producer Steve Burch on producing animation, story artist Iliana Franklin on storyboarding, Ash Ellis on Lighting for Animators, Michael Davies on Character Rigging, and Amedeo Beretta on character acting.
+This year, tutors include producer Steve Burch on producing animation, story artist Iliana Franklin on storyboarding, Ash Ellis on Lighting for Animators, Michael Davies on Character Rigging, and Steve Sole on character design.

 The module culminates in the presentation of a portfolio of work in the student's chosen field.
-For example, Aaron Hopwood chose character animation as his specialism.
+For example, Aaron Hopwood chose character animation as his specialism (below).

 To see more detail about CR5001, the 2nd year Specialism Module, follow this link.